Q: Can anxiety kill you?

-A: Unfortunately, it can.
-This mental illness could trigger complications like heart disease, stroke and even suicide.
-But although living with anxiety is difficult, you can still cope with the condition, provided you take measures to manage it.
+A: Anxiety disorders can trigger complications like heart disease1 and may prompt thoughts of suicide.2 Although living with anxiety is difficult, you can still cope with the condition, provided you take measures to manage it.
 Check out some of the effective treatments for anxiety, or join support groups near your area.

-A: Most anxiety disorder cases manifest in adults, and there are various symptoms that you should watch out for that could indicate the condition that you have.
+A: Most anxiety disorder cases manifest in adults, and there are various symptoms you should watch out for that may indicate the specific condition that you have.
 Unfortunately, pregnant women aren’t spared from anxiety disorders, but there are effective anxiety relief techniques that can be practiced to manage this condition.

 A: People with anxiety say that the overwhelming feelings of worry and dread are a big part of their day-to-day struggle.
 But since there are various anxiety disorders, there are also particular symptoms that may be “unique” to certain conditions.